svn2github/CUDA-Z/doc/readme.txt

    http://wiki.qtcentre.org/index.php?title=Building_static_applications
    Additionally, it's good to make our binary file independent from msvc?80.dll/msvc?90.dll.
-To make this you should change some variables in configuration of Qt: mkspecs/win32-msvc2005/qmake.conf:
+To make this you should change some variables in configuration of Qt: mkspecs/win32-msvc2008/qmake.conf:
    QMAKE_CFLAGS_RELEASE	= -O2 -MT
    QMAKE_CFLAGS_DEBUG	= -Zi -MTd
    QMAKE_LFLAGS_WINDOWS	= /SUBSYSTEM:WINDOWS
-   Keep in mind that compiler configuuration file may change with later versions of compiler or Qt.
+   Keep in mind that compiler configuration file may change with later versions of compiler or Qt.
    Build Qt with new configuration file again...
    IMPORTANT: CUDA-Z package release must be linked with static Qt!
-   The smallest version of Qt I could ever biuld was configured with following command line (Note: it was Visual C++ 2005 Express and Qt 4.4.x):
+   The smallest version of Qt I could ever build was configured with following command line (Note: it was Visual C++ 2005 Express and Qt 4.4.x):
    # configure.exe -release -static -no-exceptions -no-accessibility
                    -no-stl -no-sql-sqlite -no-qt3support -no-opengl